zowe/zowe-dependency-scan-pipeline/performance/server/README.md

 - Upload the pax file to the server where Zowe is running.
 - Create directory `zms` under your favorite directory.
 - Change to the new created folder and extract the pax file: `pax -rf /path/to/zms.pax`.
-- Run `./bin/start.sh` or `./bin/start.sh &` to start in background.
+- Run `./bin/start.sh` to start the server.
+- If you want to keep the ZMS running after you exit USS, run `nohup ./bin/start.sh` instead. _Remember to kill your ZMS process if you don't need it._

 ### Install and Start with Zowe